CasperAntonPoulsen/KnowledgeDistillation/README.md

 # KnowledgeDistillation

 This repository is a composite of multiple repos used during the project.
+All jobs scripts are written for LSF 10 HPC schedular but are relatively simple to port to systems like Slurm

+All jobs and configs assume that you are using a single H100 and a 32 core cpu with 5 gigs of memory per core

 ## Minillm